Employee Records and Employment References

-All employees are at will employees.
-This means that employees may resign at any time and the College may terminate their employment at any time with or without notice for any or no reason.
+All staff employees are at will employees.
+This means that employees may resign at any time and the University may terminate their employment at any time with or without notice for any or no reason.
 Nothing in this Handbook alters an employee’s “at will” status.
 An employee may also be discharged for cause at any time.
 Examples of conduct which will normally result in discharge include, without limitation, the failure to follow written procedures which may endanger the safety of the employee, students or other employees, frequent lateness, insubordination, theft, unexcused or excessive absenteeism, abuse to students, submission of an intentionally incorrect timecard, falsification of application for employment or breach of any policy contained herein.

-If you wish to resign from your position with the college the college asks that you file a written resignation at least 14 calendar days prior to your departure date.
+If you wish to resign from your position with the University the university asks that you file a written resignation at least 14 calendar days prior to your departure date.
 The written resignation must be filed with your department head and the Human Resources department and state the effective date of the resignation.
 Giving less than 14 days notice may result in future ineligibility for rehire; however at times employees may not be able to give the full 14 day notice and reasons for giving less notice will be considered in making the decision regarding rehire eligibility.

 In the event of your resignation, you should contact Human Resources to schedule an exit interview.
-If you are a participant in the college’s health insurance you will be eligible to participate in COBRA.
+If you are a participant in the university’s health insurance you will be eligible to participate in COBRA.
 Your final paycheck will be available the last working day of the month or within two weeks from your last day.